kevin-lyn/STPopup/README.md

 No codes needed for this feature
 ![Orientation change](https://cloud.githubusercontent.com/assets/1491282/9858372/e6538880-5b52-11e5-8882-8705588606ba.gif)

-For more details, please download the example project .
+For more details, please download the example project.